Paul Hasluck: Governor-General

 In early 1969, Gorton offered Hasluck the post of Governor-General, which he accepted.
 Reportedly, Gorton was uncomfortable having a potential leadership rival in Cabinet.
 Hasluck resigned from Parliament on 10 February 1969, being the first Western Australian member of the House of Representatives to resign.
 He was sworn in as Governor-General on 30 April 1969.
-That may have cost Hasluck a second opportunity to become Prime Minister.
-Gorton was forced to resign in 1971, and the Liberals might well have turned to Hasluck instead of McMahon if he had still been available.
+That may have cost Hasluck a second opportunity to become prime minister.
+Gorton resigned in 1971, and the Liberals might well have turned to Hasluck instead of McMahon if he had still been available.

-At the 1972 election, Whitlam defeated McMahon and became Prime Minister.
+At the 1972 election, Whitlam defeated McMahon and became prime minister.
 That created a potentially-awkward situation since Whitlam and Hasluck had bitterly resented one another for years.
 In a celebrated incident in the House of Representatives in 1965, Whitlam had thrown a glass of water at Hasluck after Hasluck had said, "You are one of the filthiest objects ever to come into this chamber".
-Improbably enough in view, Hasluck and Whitlam treated each other with complete civility, which soon became genuine mutual respect.
+Nevertheless, Hasluck and Whitlam treated each other with complete civility, which soon became genuine mutual respect.
 They had no difficulties in their formal dealings.
 An indication of the change that had taken place occurred soon after Whitlam's victory.
-Normal practice called for McMahon to stay on as caretaker Prime Minister until Labor could choose a full ministry at its first caucus meeting.
+Normal practice called for McMahon to stay on as caretaker prime minister until Labor could choose a full ministry at its first caucus meeting.
 However, Whitlam was unwilling to wait that long and asked Hasluck to have Whitlam and his deputy leader, Lance Barnard, sworn in as an interim two-man government once Labor's victory was beyond doubt.
 Hasluck promptly agreed, and Whitlam and Barnard held 27 portfolios between them until the full Labor ministry was sworn in.

 In 1973, Hasluck's Official Secretary, Sir Murray Tyrrell, retired after a career during which he had served six governors-general over 26 years.
 He was succeeded by David Smith.

 Hasluck granted Whitlam a double dissolution in April 1974 (with an election on 18 May) when the Liberal Opposition threatened to block the Budget bills in the Senate.
 Hasluck's term as Governor-General was due to expire in July 1974.
 Whitlam had offered to extend his term, but Hasluck declined, citing his wife's refusal to remain at Yarralumla longer than the originally-agreed five years.

 Hasluck's last official act as Governor-General was to open the 29th Parliament on 9 July 1974.
 Two days later, his successor, Sir John Kerr, was sworn in.